What is an Irrevocable Trust?

 - No control.
 Once the assets are in the trust, the trustee will distribute the assets per the trust document, and you cannot amend the trust.

 - Tax issues.
 Although irrevocable trusts provide tax benefits, they can cause tax problems, especially if the trust is a life insurance trust and you die before the specified period.

 - Expense.
 If you appoint a trustee to administer the trust, the trustee’s fees are an added cost on top of accounting and legal fees.

 Whether an irrevocable trust is the best estate plan for you depends on your situation.
-Speaking with an experienced estate planning attorney is the first step to choosing the right trust for your property.
+Speaking with an experienced estate planning attorney is the first step to choosing the right trusts for your property.

-Contact Washington DC and Maryland Estate Planning Lawyer Michelle Lanchester
+Contact Living Trust Lawyer Michelle Lanchester